Dzee97/SADRL_PhyloRL/README.md

 The project uses different git branches to separate the feature extraction methods.

+There may be slight differences in dependencies for each branch.

 ### Hand-Crafted Features (Baseline)
 Use the `Daniel` branch for agents that use hand-crafted topological features (DQN, SoftQ).
 ```bash